RecipesGoyaFemda, Kullu

-Traditionally made in the Kullu region, femda belongs to a repertoire of Himachali winter staples born out of necessity and cold-weather wisdom of earlier generations.
-Crafted for survival in a region with long spells of frost and scarcity, these dishes rely on heat-producing, nutrient-dense millets, pulses and grains — like barley, buckwheat and amaranth — all grown on the Himalayan slopes.
+Traditionally made in the Kullu region, fembda belongs to a repertoire of Himachali winter staples born out of necessity and cold-weather wisdom of earlier generations.
+Crafted for survival in a region with long spells of frost and scarcity, these dishes rely on heat-producing, nutrient-dense millets, pulses and grains (like barley, buckwheat and amaranth) all grown on the Himalayan slopes.

-Decked up as a young bride in the 1960s, Indira Thakur travelled a short but momentous distance from her idyllic hamlet of Raison near Kullu to her new home in bustling Manali.
-She brought a few prized possessions — a handwoven woollen pattu shawl carrying the familiar scent of home, embroidered Lahauli topis that had crowned her head during festivals, and her grandmother’s recipe of femda — a hearty, winter stew that had fortified generations in her family against the biting cold of Himachal Pradesh.
+Bejewlled, a young bride in the 1960s, Indira Thakur travelled a short but momentous distance from the idyllic hamlet of Raison near Kullu to her new home in bustling Manali.
+She carried along a few prized possessions: a handwoven woollen pattu shawl carrying the familiar scent of home, embroidered Lahauli topis that had crowned her head during festivals, and her grandmother’s recipe of fembda, a hearty, winter stew that had fortified generations in her family against the biting cold of Himachal Pradesh.

 This is a #1000Kitchens story.
 Read more, here.